SummerSlam (1997): Steve Austin incident

-The injury left Austin sidelined for weeks, during a time when the WWF could ill-afford to have their biggest rising star off of television during their lowest point in the Monday Night Wars, when WCW was in the midst of an 83 week winning streak with WCW Monday Nitro beating out Raw is War.
-While Austin was able to recover, he continued to suffer neck issues and was written off television at the 1999 Survivor Series to undergo neck surgery, eventually forcing him to retire at age 38 in 2003.
+The injury left Austin sidelined for weeks, during a time when the WWF were at their lowest point in the Monday Night War when WCW was amid an 83-week winning streak with WCW Monday Nitro beating out Raw is War, putting them in jeopardy to have their biggest rising star off television.
+While Austin was able to recover, he continued to suffer neck issues and was written off of television at the 1999 Survivor Series to undergo neck surgery, eventually forcing him to retire at age 38 in 2003.

 Austin has since stated that his neck is in good shape and he is in zero pain after his neck surgery was successful.
 The accident was a source of backstage conflict between the two men, but Austin ultimately forgave Hart, and paid tribute to him on Raw Is War the night after Hart fell to his death at Over the Edge 1999.
-However, Austin did admit that he does regret that he and Hart were not able to fully discuss the incident at hand before Hart's unexpected death.

-The botch, while initially appearing fatal for the WWF in the Monday Night Wars, ultimately proved to be a speed bump.
+The botch, while initially appearing fatal for the WWF in the Monday Night War, ultimately proved to be a speed bump.
 However, the WWF still took preventative action, legitimately banning the piledriver in 2000.
-The Undertaker and Kane were grandfathered to keep using it, as the two were proven safe with the move (though Kane would eventually switch to the much safer chokeslam as his finishing move), while Rikishi began to use the Banzai drop (co-opted by his real-life cousin Yokozuna) as his finishing move.
-Subsequent wrestlers who used variations of the piledriver on the independent circuit such as Kevin Owens dropped the move from their moveset upon signing with the now-WWE.
+The Undertaker and Kane were grandfathered to keep using it, as the two were proven safe with the move, while Rikishi began to use the Banzai drop (co-opted by his real-life cousin Yokozuna) as his finishing move.
+Subsequent wrestlers who used variations of the piledriver on the independent circuit, such as Kevin Owens, dropped the move from their moveset upon signing with the now-WWE.